lych77/evon/README.md

 **Interface embedding:**

 - Embedding is supported, all methods at any embedding level will be detected and emitters for them are generated.
-- Only the outermost interface type need to be annotated and to comply with the name suffix rule.
+- Only the outermost interface type needs to be annotated and to comply with the name suffix rule.
 - The final interface must have at least one method, as subscribers that can't receive events are meaningless.

 **Type redefinitions:**

 - Both `type A B` and `type A = B` are supported and behave the same, as long as the bottommost type satisfies the requirements.
-- Only the topmost type need to be annotated and to comply with the name suffix rule.
+- Only the topmost type needs to be annotated and to comply with the name suffix rule.
-    - Even if multiple types in the same definition chain are annotated, they are different event handler types despite similar shapes.
+    - Even if multiple types in the same definition chain are annotated, they are different event handler types despite similar shape.

 **Foreign types:**